2018 ACCPA ANNUAL CONFERENCE - THANK YOU FOR YOUR SUPPORT!

 MacPherson is currently the Executive Director of the Canadian Drug Policy Coalition, a national coalition of organizations and individuals working to improve Canada’s drug policies.
 The Coalition is a partner project with the Centre for Applied Research in Mental Health and Addictions (CARMHA) at Simon Fraser University.
 He is involved in drug policy work at local, national and international levels.
 Formerly, he was North America’s first Drug Policy Coordinator at the City of Vancouver where he worked for 22 years.
 He is the author of Vancouver’s groundbreaking Four Pillars Drug Strategy, which called for new approaches to drug problems based on public health principles and the appropriate regulation of all psychoactive substances.
 MacPherson is also co-author of Raise Shit!
 Social action saving lives (2009) and More Harm than Good: Drug policy in Canada (2016).
 In 2007, he received the Kaiser Foundation National Award of Excellence in Public Policy in Canada.
 In 2009, he was awarded the Richard Dennis Drug Peace Award for Outstanding Achievement in the Field of Drug Policy Reform by the Drug Policy Alliance in the United States and the City of Vancouver was awarded the Canadian Urban Institutes Secure City Award for the Four Pillars Drug Strategy.
 MacPherson also received the Queen’s Diamond Jubilee Medal in 2013 for his work in drug policy reform.
 In 2017, MacPherson was presented with the Nora and Ted Sterling Prize in Support of Controversy at Simon Fraser University.

-KEYNOTE PRESENTATION: The Overdose Crisis in Canada: Responses and Promising Strategies
+The Overdose Crisis in Canada: Responses and Promising Strategies

 This presentation will consider the overdose crisis in Canada and responses from all orders of government as well as Civil Society to the crisis.
 It will consider alternative approaches that could be taken by all levels of government as well as legislative/bylaw/regulatory changes that could be introduced in the context of a public health emergency or otherwise as part of increasing the resilience of communities to respond to problematic substance use.
 Examples from other jurisdictions such as Portugal will be considered.